antoniogweb/PHP2xAI/PHP2XAI/08-php-and-cpp-runtimes.md

 - `weights.json` for the best weights.

 The C++ runtime reads the configuration, loads graph and weights, constructs the datasets, and starts `Core::train()`.

+The training configuration contains `dataset_type`, which selects the native dataset implementation: `TXT` creates `StreamFileDataset`, while `HDF5` creates `HDF5Dataset`.
+PHP derives this value from the training dataset passed to `TrainValidateDataset`; currently training and validation must use the same file format.
+Older configurations without `dataset_type` are interpreted as `TXT`.
+HDF5 requires the `php2xai_hdf5.so` FFI library when PHP creates or reads the files, and the HDF5-linked C++ runtime when native training reads them.
+See [Datasets and batches](06-datasets-and-batches.md) for setup and file details.

 The `training` flag defaults to `false`, which means evaluation mode. `Core::train()` sets it to `true`; validation sets it back to `false`.